lmorg/murex/README.md

 we wrote our own readline library.
 Below is an example of that library in use:

 [![asciicast](https://asciinema.org/a/232714.svg)](https://asciinema.org/a/232714)

+The above demo includes the following features of _murex_'s bespoke readline
+library:
+* hint text - blue status text below the prompt (the colour is configurable)
+* syntax highlighting (albeit there isn’t much syntax to highlight in the example).
+This can also be turned off if your preference is to have colours disabled
+* tab-completion in gridded mode (seen when typing `cd`)
+* tab-completion in list view (seen when selecting a process name to `kill` where the process ID was substituted when selected)
+* regex searching through the tab-completion suggestions (seen in both `cd` and `kill` - enabled by pressing `[CTRL+f]`)
+* line editing using $EDITOR (`vi` in the example - enabled by pressing `[ESC]` followed by `[v]`)
+* readline’s warning before pasting multiple lines of data into the buffer and the preview option that’s available as part of the aforementioned warning
+* and VIM keys (enabled by pressing `[ESC]`)

 ## Concise yet predictable